 The Menstrual Hygiene Project fights menstrual taboo and distributes sanitary pads to adolescent girls and women in need.

-The Community Kitchen Garden, located in the backyard of the Saheli Community Center, hopes to address malnutrition and anemia in the village by giving women the seeds and space to grow nutrient-rich fruits and vegetables.
+The Community Kitchen Garden, located in the backyard of the Saheli Community Center, helps address malnutrition and anemia in the village by providing women the seeds, equipment, and space to grow nutrient-rich fruits and vegetables.